Hayward, California: 20th century

-The first San Mateo–Hayward Bridge opened in 1929, connecting the city to the San Francisco Peninsula.
+The San Mateo–Hayward Bridge opened in 1929, connecting the city to the San Francisco Peninsula.

 During the 1930s, the Harry Rowell Rodeo Ranch, now within the bounds of Castro Valley, drew rodeo cowboys from across the continent, and Western movie actors such as Slim Pickens and others from Hollywood.

 Prior to World War II, Hayward had a high concentration of Japanese Americans, who were subject to the Japanese-American internment during the war.
 The war brought an economic and population boom to the area, as factories opened to manufacture war material.
 Many of the workers stayed after the end of the war.
 Two suburban tract housing pioneers, Oliver Rousseau and David D. Bohannon, were prominent builders of postwar housing in the area.

 The Hayward Area Recreation and Park District was formed in 1944.

 California State University, Hayward opened in the Hayward Hills in 1957.
 Southland Mall was dedicated in 1964.

 The second San Mateo–Hayward Bridge opened in 1967.
-The City Center Building opened in 1969 and acted as the new city hall until 1989 when the 1989 Loma Prieta earthquake damaged the building and forced the city government to move out.
+The City Center Building opened in 1969 and acted as the new city hall until 1989 when the Loma Prieta earthquake damaged the building and forced the city government to move out.
 The building was closed to the public in 1998, with the new Hayward City Hall opening the same year.

-BART began operating in the Bay Area in 1972, with stations in downtown Hayward and south Hayward.
+Bay Area Rapid Transit began operating in the Bay Area in 1972, with stations in downtown Hayward and south Hayward.

 The Hunt Brothers Cannery closed in 1981.

 21st century

 The city's downtown area was slated for redevelopment in 2012 and 2013, with landscaping, new businesses opening up, and older ones getting façade upgrades.

-Warren Hall on the California State University, East Bay campus was demolished in 2013.
+The Warren Hall on the California State University, East Bay campus and the City Center Building downtown were demolished in 2013.

 The Russell City Energy Center began operating in 2013 at the Hayward shoreline.

 In May 2015, the city's former shoreline landfill was declared a site for conversion to a solar farm, set to generate enough electricity to power 1,200 homes.
 It will be one of 186 sites in the Regional Renewable Energy Procurement Project.

 In October 2015, construction began for the Hayward 21st Century Library and Heritage Plaza.
 The library opened in September 2019, and the plaza was originally expected to open sometime in 2019.